suika3-community/suika3/README.md

 Since the 2010s, the visual novel market has faced significant growth challenges.
-One critical bottleneck has been the **lack of high-performance free/libre software engines** capable of delivering a seamless **native experience on iOS and Android**.
+One critical bottleneck has been the **lack of high-performance software engines** capable of delivering a seamless **native experience on iOS and Android**.
+While developers typically work on PCs, for most people today, the primary personal computer is a smartphone.

 Without accessible, professional-grade tools for modern mobile platforms, many creators have been restricted to limited distribution channels.
 As a result, the medium has struggled to reach a global, mobile-first audience, slowing its overall expansion.

-While free and hobbyist projects are culturally indispensable, we believe they may not be sufficient on their own to sustain an entire creative industry.
-A truly healthy ecosystem may require:
+While free and hobbyist projects are culturally noble, important, and indispensable, we believe they may not be sufficient on their own to sustain an entire creative industry.
+A truly healthy ecosystem may
+require:

 * **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for